Are Non-Mandatory Tender Briefings Worth The Effort?

 However, this is a matter of perspective.

-While the buyer may not consider something to be mandatory, that doesn’t mean you should too.
+While the buyer may consider something non-mandatory, that doesn’t mean you should too.

 One common example is the offer to attend a ‘non-mandatory briefing’.
 These usually occur at the outset of a procurement project and are designed to provide an informal overview, allowing potential suppliers to orient themselves to the buyer organisation and the specifics of the project in question, as well as ask questions.